spatie/payment/README.md

 We must validate if the redirect to our site is a valid request (we don't want imposters to wrongfully place non-paid order).

-In the controller the handles the request coming from the payment provider inject the ```PaymentGateway```
+In the controller that handles the request coming from the payment provider inject the ```PaymentGateway```

 ```php
 use Spatie\Payment\PaymentGateway;